Skip to content

 The short answer

-How to convert months of preparation into your best possible performance on the day.
+How to convert months of preparation into your best performance — across both of the days you actually sit.

 Written and checked by GAMSAT tutors — not AI-generated.